MerginMaps/docs/src/field/external_gps/index.md

 ### Network provider connection
-Connecting external GPS receivers using network provider is available on both Android and iOS.
+Connecting external GPS receivers using a network provider is available on both Android and iOS.

 1. Open a project and navigate to the **Manage GPS receivers** option in [**Settings**](../mobile-app-ui/#settings)